jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Getting-Started/Guide-Overview.md

 1. Open console, select Network>>VPC to go to [the VPC List page][2];

-2. Select create region that the VPC belongs to and click “Create” button;
+2. Select create region that the VPC belongs to and click "Create" button;

 3. Region Selection: In this step, you can still select the region for creation of VPC; if quota in region you selected is filled, then you may increase quota by open ticket;

-4 Set name for VPC: Name can not be empty, which only supports Chinese text, numbers, uppercase and lowercase letters, English text with underline “_” and hyphen “-”, and should exceed 32 characters.
+4 Set name for VPC: Name can not be empty, which only supports Chinese text, numbers, uppercase and lowercase letters, English text with underline "_" and hyphen "-", and should exceed 32 characters.

 5. Set CIDR for VPC: Set up the border of VPC.
 CIDR shall only be the intranet segments, with choices ranging from 10.0.0.0 (mask 16 ~ 28), 172.16.0.0 ~ 172.31.0.0 (mask 16 ~ 28), to 192.168.0.0 (mask 16 ~ 28).
 CIDR can also be the non-preset type.
 In this case, the VPC border will operate in auto scaling with the applied subnet segments.
 Users with good understanding of network knowledge are recommended for VPC of non-preset CIDR type.

-6. Set VPC description: The description can be blank, only supports Chinese, numbers, uppercase and lowercase letters, English underscore “_”, and cannot exceed 256 characters;
+6. Set VPC description: The description can be blank, only supports Chinese, numbers, uppercase and lowercase letters, English underscore "_", and cannot exceed 256 characters;

-7. Click **OK** and then you can go to “Console” to check the VPC you created;
+7. Click **OK** and then you can go to "Console" to check the VPC you created;

 **Create Subnet (mandatory)**

 1. Open console and select Network>>VPC>>Subnet to go to [the Subnet List page][3];

-2. Select the region that the subnet created belongs to and click “Create” button;
+2. Select the region that the subnet created belongs to and click "Create" button;

 3. Region Selection: In this step, you can still select the region for creation of subnet; if quota in region you selected is filled, then you may increase quota by open ticket;